Skip to main content

 Employment Record

-Our graduates have secured academic positions at institutions including: Emory University, Indiana University, Salem State University, San Diego State University, University of Arizona, University of Nevada at Las Vegas, University of California Santa Cruz, University of North Carolina at Chapel Hill, University of South Dakota, University of Southern California, University of Texas, and Washington University.
+Our graduates leave our program well equipped to excel in a variety of positions.
+Some have secured positions at academic institutions including Emory University, Indiana University, Salem State University, San Diego State University, University of Arizona, University of Nevada at Las Vegas, University of California Santa Cruz, University of North Carolina at Chapel Hill, University of South Dakota, University of Southern California, University of Texas, Washington University, Simpson College, National University of Singapore, Flame University in Pune, India, and Hong Kong Baptist University.
+Others have served as literary managers, dramaturgs, artistic directors, and in key senior leadership and administrative positions at institutions like the Old Globe Theatre, the La Jolla Playhouse, Round House Theatre, Crowded Fire Theatre, Wooly Mammoth Theatre, Diversionary Theatre, and the Association for Theatre in Higher Education among others.

 Living in La Jolla and the San Diego Area